nbunner-personal/nigelbunner/_posts/2017-07-19-social-media-for-musicians.md

 ## YouTube
 More people are listening to music on YouTube than ever before.
 I usually upload my music videos to both [YouTube](http://www.youtube.com/user/sugardrum) and Vimeo but have had more success promoting them on YouTube.
 Recording live videos of unique cover versions and uploading them to YouTube can be a great promotional tool.
-My Smiths cover mentioned earlier has become one of the top 3 acoustic covers of the song on there.
+My Smiths cover mentioned earlier has become one of the top 3 most listened to acoustic covers of the song on there.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/jt9BeiRDwJI" frameborder="0" allowfullscreen></iframe></div>